 FREEING MINDS A Campaign for St. John's College

-Santa Fe, the oldest state capital in the nation and its second-largest art market, is a vibrant city that consistently ranks as one of the best places to live in the United States.
+Santa Fe, the nation’s oldest capital city and its second-largest art market, is a vibrant city that consistently ranks as one of the best places to live in the United States.
 An amalgam of the three cultures present and celebrated in New Mexico—Native American, Hispanic, and Anglo—the city is a magnet for those engaged in creative arts, for intellectuals, and for lovers of outdoor recreation.

-July offers such events as Spanish Market, the Eight Northern Indian Pueblos Arts and Crafts show, the International Folk Art Market, the Santa Fe Chamber Music Festival, and the world-renowned Santa Fe Opera.
-Additionally, Santa Fe’s best outdoor music happens right on campus Wednesday nights when the concert series Music on the Hill presents live jazz and world music in a family-friendly, relaxed atmosphere with gorgeous sunset views.
+July offers such events as the International Folk Art Market, the Santa Fe Chamber Music Festival, and the world-renowned Santa Fe Opera.
+Additionally, Santa Fe’s best outdoor music happens right on campus Wednesday nights, when the concert series Music on the Hill presents live jazz and world music in a family-friendly, relaxed atmosphere with gorgeous sunset views.

 Contact the Santa Fe Convention and Visitors Bureau or call 1-800-777-2489.

 The closest major airport is in Albuquerque, a one-hour drive from Santa Fe.
-Travel reservations from the airport to Santa Fe may be made with an airport shuttle service or by visiting the Albuquerque International Sunport website.
+Ground transportation reservations from the Albuquerque International Sunport airport to Santa Fe may be made with an airport shuttle service (such as Sandia Shuttle) or by visiting the Albuquerque International Sunport website.
 The Santa Fe airport also operates a limited number of commercial flights.
-Limited public transportation is available within Santa Fe by bus.
-For greater flexibility, a rental car is recommended.

 For questions or assistance: